echicken/node-ansi/README.md

 	{ 'encoding' : 'binary' }
 );

-// Write the CGA binary version of the graphic to a file fs.writeFileSync("gnome.bin", a.binary.data);
+// Write the binary version of the graphic to a file fs.writeFileSync("gnome.bin", a.binary.data);
 // Report the width of the binary graphic, required by ANSI editors console.log("Binary graphic width: %d", a.binary.width);

-// Save the animated GIF version of the graphic to a file a.toGIF({ 'filename' : "gnome.gif", 'loop' : false });
+// Save the looping, animated GIF version of the graphic to a file fs.writeFileSync("gnome.gif", a.toGIF({ 'loop' : true }));

+// Save the PNG version of the graphic to a file fs.writeFileSync("gnome.png", a.toPNG());
 ```

 #### The ANSI object